 Well, these cookies might not be THAT big, but they certainly aren’t dainty.

-These cookies get lots of nutrition, chewiness, and sweetness in part from a surprise ingredient – sweet potatoes!
+These peanut butter oatmeal raisin cookies get lots of nutrition, chewy-ness, and sweetness in part from a surprise ingredient – sweet potatoes!
 Because sweet potatoes are naturally, well, sweet, they make these cookies delicious without tons of added sweeteners.
 Also, along with the oats, they contribute to the perfectly soft and chewy texture.

-I was also recently introduces to Siggi’s Icelandic style yogurt.
+I also recently discovered Siggi’s Icelandic style yogurt.
 It’s like a Greek yogurt in the fact that it’s high in protein and has a thick consistency, but it’s not nearly as sour, which I love.

-However, if you prefer the taste of Greek yogurt, or can’t find Icelandic yogurt, any type will work in this recipe.
+But if you prefer the taste of Greek yogurt, or can’t find Icelandic yogurt, any type will work in this recipe.
+You can also definitely use non-dairy to keep these peanut butter oatmeal raisin cookies vegan.

 Gluten Free; High Protein; Egg Free; Soy Free; Oil Free; Vegan-optional